isomerpages/mse-zerowaste/pages/faq.md

 ### 3. Where can I find my nearest recycling bin?

+A blue commingled recycling bin is provided to every HDB block and private landed property to make it more convenient for residents to recycle.

-For HDB estates, commingled blue recycling bins are placed at open areas that are convenient and accessible to the residents.
+For HDB estate, commingled blue recycling bins are placed at open areas that are convenient and accessible to the residents.
 The bins are not placed at void decks for fire safety reasons.

 For newer BTOs, there are dual chutes